 The town treasurer’s office is located in the village of Pawlet at 122 School Street in the historic Town Hall.
-Our office is responsible for maintaining the financial records of the town, school district and library as well as collecting taxes and paying orders drawn by the selectboard on town accounts.
+Our office is responsible for maintaining the financial records of the town and the library, as well as collecting taxes and paying orders drawn by the Select Board on town accounts.

 Tax Bills Confidential: The Vermont Supreme Court has ruled that the property tax adjustment information on a tax bill is to be kept confidential and therefore is not a public record.
 The Town is now unable to give out tax bills containing income-sensitive information to anyone other than the taxpayer, without authorization from the taxpayer.
 The authorization form is available here: TaxBillAuthorization

 When are taxes due?